indgy/LittleBigTable/Readme.md

 *It is very new and while it works well for my purposes if you find any issues, please report them in the issue tracker.*

-It is compatible with any css framework, the default examples use Bulma, there is also a basic example using Bootstrap 4.
+It is CSS agnostic so can be used with any css framework, the default examples use Bulma, there is also a basic example using Bootstrap 4.

 I imagine it would be great with TailwindCSS too, as you have complete control over the HTML you can structure and style it however you wish.

 ## Goals